Dry-Ice Blasting for Mold Remediation

 removal applications.
 Since kinetic impact force is a

-Even at high impact velocities and direct head-on impact
+high impact velocities and direct head-on impact angles, the

-angles, the kinetic effect of solid CO2 pellets is minimal
+kinetic effect of solid CO2 pellets is minimal when compared

-when compared to other media (grit, sand, PMB).
-This is due
+to other media (grit, sand, PMB).
+This is due to the

-to the relative softness of a solid CO2, which is not as
+relative softness of a solid CO2, which is not as dense and

-dense and hard, as other projectile media.
-This
+hard, as other projectile media.
+This characteristic is a

-characteristic is a plus.
-This prevents damage to the wood
+plus.
+This prevents damage to the wood surfaces and

 Thermal Shock Effect

-gas) of CO2 pellet upon impact absorbs maximum heat from the
+from solid to gas) of CO2 pellet upon impact absorbs maximum

-very thin top layer of surface coating or contaminant.
+heat from the very thin top layer of surface coating or

-The very rapid transfer of heat into the pellet from the
+contaminant.
+The very rapid transfer of heat into the pellet

-coating top layer creates an extremely large temperature
+from the coating top layer creates an extremely large

-coating.
-This sharp thermal gradient produces localized high
+within the coating.
+This sharp thermal gradient produces

-of time causes rapid micro-crack propagation between the
+rapid micro-crack propagation between the layers leading to

 Thermal-Kinetic Effect